A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Proposed Method

-When the source model is the same as the target model, we get the ideal $h_\theta$ for the target model.
-On the contrary, there exists ``error" when we apply $h_\theta$ if the source and the target models are different.
-Specifically, such ``error" can be described as the difference between the average performance of the utilized $h_\theta$ and the ideal $h_\theta$ implementing on the target model.
-We use ``$\Eg$" to refer to the error, which is also called the generalization error.
-In this section, we will present a preliminary estimation of the upper bound related to the generalization error.
+When the source model is the same as the target model, we obtain the ideal $h_\theta$ for the target model.
+On the contrary, there exists an error when we apply $h_\theta$ if the source and the target models are different.
+Specifically, such ``error" can be described as the difference between the average performance of the utilized $h_\theta$ and that of the ideal $h_\theta$ applied to the target model.
+We use ``$\Eg$" to denote this error, which is also called the generalization error.
+In this section, we present a preliminary estimate of the upper bound related to the generalization error.

-More generally speaking, suppose there are $S$ target models of the form in problem \eqref{weight-problem}.
+More generally, suppose there are $S$ target models of the form in problem \eqref{weight-problem}.
 They are written as

-For convenience, the subscript character used in \eqref{multi-bilevel-down} for $T$ source models continues to be used for the $S$ target models, while the index for target models start counting from $T+1$ and ends at $T+S$.
-Then our main result about the error $\Eg$ brougnt by transfering a learned $h_\theta$ to target models is presented in the following theorem. \begin{theorem}[\textbf{Generalization error}] Suppose that Assumptions \ref{append-assump-Y-X}, \ref{append-assump-h} and \ref{append-assump-loss} hold, $\{R_t\}_{t=0}^T$ are convex and closed, solution to the denoising problem \eqref{weight-problem} is approximated by the form of $\I - \frac{\lambda}{h^2}\odot \nabla R$.
-Then for any $\delta>0$, with probability at least $1-\delta$, we have
+For convenience, the subscript character used in \eqref{multi-bilevel-down} for $T$ source models is also used for the $S$ target models, with the indices for target models starting from $T+1$ and ending at $T+S$.
+Then our main result concerning the error $\Eg$ resulting from transferring a learned $h_\theta$ to target models is presented in the following theorem.

-\end{theorem} In the above theorem, ``$\D$" means the data joint distribution, $\mathcal{H}$ is the hypothesis set that contains all possible $h_\theta$ captured by $\theta$, and ``$L_n, \bar{L}_H, B_l, B_d, M, \varepsilon$" are constants (see Appendix \ref{append-sec-theory} for details).
-Theorem \ref{theorem-ge} mainly says that the generalization error $\Eg$ can be upper bounded by four terms.
-The first two terms, i.e., $6L_n\bar{L}_H\hat{\mathfrak{G}}_S(\mathcal{H})$ and $ 6B_l/T\sqrt{\sum_{t=1}^T 1/N_t}\sqrt{\log(2/\delta)/2}$ are about the training error, which is caused by the finite quantity of training data.
-Specifically, the first term describes the complexity of the space of $h_\theta$.
-The second term is mainly about the training data size and $\delta$.
-Here, we do not make further explanation for the first two terms because they are irrelevant to the denoising models (please see Appendix \ref{append-sec-train-err-est} for more discussions).
+Let $\bY$ and $\bX$ denote the observed image space and the original image space, respectively.
+We have that $\Y\in\bY$ and $\Xgt\in\bX$.
+We assume that the observed image space $\bY$ and the original image space $\bX$ are bounded within a cube in $\mathbb{R}^M$, i.e., $\bY,\bX\subset [-B_d, B_d]^M$ for some positive constant $B_d$.
+Let $\D$ represent a joint distribution defined on $\bY\times\bX$.
+To be specific, the joint probability density function (PDF) $p(\Y,\X)$ is usually decomposed as

+where $p(\X)$ represents the PDF of the clean images $\X$, and $p(\Y|\X)$ describes the process of adding noise from $\X$ to $\Y$.
+The joint data distribution $\D$ is independent of the choice of source and target models, since images and the presence of noise in images are objective facts.\footnote{Note that the joint distribution of restored image and noisy image is relevant to the choice of source and target models, which is not considered in this work.}